 - Cost: To consume the recommended eight glasses of water per day, it costs the consumer about 50 cents per year for tap water and about $1,400 for bottled water.

 |Request a refilling station

 Department or building administrators can request a water bottle-refilling station be installed through Campus or Hospital Maintenance, depending on the building.
-Requests can be made through the online maintenance request form.
 The requesting department will be responsible for the purchase and cost of the station’s installation.
 Refilling stations cost $1,200-$1,500.

 “Sometimes people think the quality of bottled water is higher, which is not accurate,” Price said.
 It is interesting, she said, the United States has a high-quality and far-reaching system for guaranteeing safe drinking water, yet the population has developed a preference for bottled water despite the negatives associated with them.